campoy/go-tooling-workshop/3-dynamic-analysis/1-debugging/1-delve.md

 If you haven't installed it yet, please follow [these instructions](https://github.com/derekparker/delve/tree/master/Documentation/installation) before continuing.

-We will debug the web server implemented in [this directory](../webserver).
+We will debug the web server implemented in the [webserver](../webserver) directory under `3-dynamic-analysis`.
 It's a very simple web server that checks the path of the HTTP request and it prints `hello, foo` if the path was something like `localhost:8080/foo@golang.org`, and `hello, stranger` otherwise.